What is LVP Flooring? Who’s Manufacturing it?

 Luxury Vinyl Wear Layers

 The wear layer is what you step on.
+It is a transparent coating covering the top of your floor’s visual or “pretty picture” as I like to call it.
+This is typically made from a urethane-based protective coating.
+Some vinyl plank products like Shaw’s Floorte Pro or USFLoors COREtec’s higher-end products have an aluminum oxide finish that is better in every way.
+We can talk about that later.
 In 100 years of use, the picture, core, and the misunderstood stuff on the back will be fine.
 No scratches or tears.
 The wear layer will be a different story.
 How much wear and abuse that it will exhibit will depend on a couple of factors.

 The most talked about, but the less important factor is the thickness of the wear layer.
 Standard thicknesses include 6, 12, or 20 mil wear layers.
 A mil is 1/1000th of an inch so you can see that a 20 mil wear layer is more than 3 times thicker than a 6 mil.
 That should last 3 times longer, right?